GCyganek/rapier-app/server/ENDPOINTS.md

 ### Error codes
 - `NOT_FOUND` - fight with given fightId doesn't exist
-- `UNAUTHORIZED` - judge with given judgeId is not the main judge
+- `UNAUTHORIZED` - judge with given judgeId is the main judge (only red or blue can suggest new events)
-- `BAD_REQUEST` - number of points is negative
+- `BAD_REQUEST` - number of points is negative or fight has ended / was never started

 ## `fightEndConditionFulfilled`